mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-02-13-Human-Info-Speed.md

 # Relevancy for AI Safety
 As we develop AGI systems, I believe it will be necessary for this AGI to explain it's advanced reasoning to us.
 If we stick with the definition of an AGI that's as smart as a committee of intelligent humans, it will need a way to summarize & relate its findings to us.
-I'm borrowing the beginning stage of Paul Christiano's [Iterated Distillation and Amplification](https://www.lesswrong.com/posts/HqLxuZ4LhaFhmAHWk/iterated-distillation-and-amplification-1) where we're still interacting directly with the AGI.
+I'm borrowing from the beginning stage of Paul Christiano's [Iterated Distillation and Amplification](https://www.lesswrong.com/posts/HqLxuZ4LhaFhmAHWk/iterated-distillation-and-amplification-1) where we're still interacting directly with the AGI.
 It's unclear to me what medium of information exchange will be required during this phase.